Form 3+ vs. Form 2: Comparing Formlabs Desktop 3D Printers

 - Two LED status indicators and a speaker for ambient visual and audio alerts ideal for drawing the attention of anyone passing by.

 - Sleek, redesigned hardware with a printer cover that opens up flat against the wall, optics protected from resin exposure, and components that are easily replaced by the user.

-Today, Formlabs users are leading the way in how to grow 3D printing from one machine to 24/7 digital factory, from prototyping tool to indispensable driver of business.
+Today, Formlabs users are leading the way in scaling 3D printing operations, from using printers as prototyping tools to indispensable drivers of business.
 The Form 2, the 3D printer that changed the standard, is now available at an even more affordable price point to bring industrial-quality 3D printing in-house.